meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

               4 |        2017 | New Business     | 1 - Small (<5k)       | 5 - Unknown            |               1
 ```

-Meltano's default Transforms and Model for SFDC are very simple examples.
-It is clear that they do not provide all of the aforementioned custom categories and segments.

-We already have the raw data for Opportunities and Accounts extracted from Salesforce, so let's add the custom Transforms and a custom Model for enabling the generation of reports similar to the ones we described.

 ## Adding Custom Transforms

 Transforms in Meltano are implemented by using [dbt](https://www.getdbt.com/).
-All Meltano generated projects have a `transform/` directory, which is populated with the required configuration, models, packages, etc in order to run the transformations.
+All Meltano generated projects have a `transform/` directory, which is populated with the required configuration, models, packages, etc in order to run the transformations (i.e. `sfdc-project/transform`).
+When `meltano elt tap-salesforce target-postgres --transform run` is executed, both default and custom dbt transformations in the `transform/` directory are being performed.

-In our case, the transforms for our project reside under `sfdc-project/transform`.

-When Meltano elt runs with the `--transform run` option, the default dbt transformations for the extractor used are run together with any custom transformations defined in the dbt project under the `transform/` directory.

-If you are not familiar with dbt, you can check [dbt's documentation](https://docs.getdbt.com/) to understand how dbt works and all the available options for building powerful custom transformations.
-You can also check the section on Meltano's documentation on [Transforms](https://www.meltano.com/docs/meltano-cli.html#transforms) for more details.
+If you are not familiar with dbt, please visit [dbt's documentation](https://docs.getdbt.com/).
+You can also check the section in Meltano's documentation on [Transforms](https://www.meltano.com/docs/meltano-cli.html#transforms) for more details.

-In our case, we want to generate two additional tables in the analytics schema when the transformations run:
+Let's generate two additional transformations, which will produce:

-- A table that will only include won opportunities and the custom category column for the deal_size.
+- A table that includes won opportunities only and a custom category column for deal_size.
-- A table that will include account categories with the company's country, the company's industry and the custom category column for the company_size.
+- A table that includes account categories, clients' countries, industries and a custom category column for company_size.

-Those tables must be added as dbt models in the dbt project, under the `sfdc-project/transform/models/my_meltano_project/` directory.
-This will allow Meltano to discover the new transformations and run them; Meltano always runs all the prepackaged transforms for an extractor and any custom transforms defined under `sfdc-project/transform/models/my_meltano_project/`.
+These tables must be added as `dbt models`, i.e. `.sql` files under the `sfdc-project/transform/models/my_meltano_project/` directory or any of its subdirectories.
+This will allow Meltano to discover the new transformations and execute.

-We can add a new dbt model just by adding `.sql` files in the `sfdc-project/transform/models/my_meltano_project/` directory or any of its subdirectories.
-Following dbt's design patterns, we'll create a new `sfdc/transform` directory and put the sql for those two models in there.
+In this case, we'll create a new `sfdc/transform` subdirectory and save the sql files there.

 ```bash
 cd sfdc-project/transform/models/my_meltano_project/